MerlinMR/Miscellaneous-in-C/README.md

 dectohex.c -> Program to convert decimal to hexadecimal

 vowels.c -> Check if all vowels are present in a given string

+unique.c -> Program to print unique elements in an array